 a) The BSF has information about the user identity, the DNN, the UE (IP or Ethernet) address(es) , S-NSSAI, the IPv4 address domain (if applicable) and the selected PCF address for a certain PDU session.
 This information is stored internally in the BSF.

 b) For the storage of binding information, the PCF utilizes the Nbsf_Management service of the BSF to register, update or remove the binding information from the BSF.

-The PCF ensures that the binding information is updated each time an IP address is allocated or released for the PDU Session or, for Ethernet PDU Sessions, each time the PCF is notified that a MAC address is taken into use or no more used in the PDU Session.
+- The PCF ensures that the binding information is updated each time an IP address is allocated or released for the PDU Session or, for Ethernet PDU Sessions, each time the PCF is notified that a MAC address is taken into use or no more used in the PDU Session.

+- Based on operator's policies and configuration and if the "SamePcf" feature is supported, the PCF determines whether the same PCF shall be selected for the SM Policy associations to a parameter combination (e.g. same SUPI, S-NSSAI and DNN combination) in the non-roaming or home-routed scenario.
+If yes, the PCF includes the parameter combination in the register request.
+If no such PCF is found the BSF stores the information in the request; otherwise, the BSF rejects the register request and includes the existing PCF address information hosting the Npcf_SMPolicyControl service in the response (see subclause 4.2.2.2 of 3GPP TS 29.521 [22]).

 c) For the retrieval of binding information, any NF, such as NEF or AF, that needs to discover the selected PCF for the tuple (UE address, DNN, SUPI, GPSI, S-NSSAI, IPv4 address domain) (or for a subset of this tuple) uses the Nbsf_Management_Discovery service operation as defined in 3GPP TS 29.521 [22].